mruiter/com.neo/README.md

 ## Change Log:

 ### v 2.1.0 - Initial Beta Release - Breaking Changes for Wall Switch !!
 Added support Homey Energy.
+Added support for Touch Wall Switch Triple
-Driver split the Power Switching Plug V1 and V2 version - Will need re-pair of the Power Switching Plug V2.
+Driver split the Power Switching Plug V1 and V2 version - Could need re-pair of the Power Switching Plug V2.
 Renamed wall switch driver names to the changed Coolcam naming - Will need re-pair of the Touch Wall Switch Dual.
-Change: All devices are added unsecure to avoid the problems in the Homey z-wave core.
+Change: All battery powered devices are forced unsecure to avoid the problems in the Homey z-wave core.
-Added first support base for Touch Wall Switch Triple
-- Still needs user input, please report your device, manufacturer and product id

 ### v 2.0.21
 Added support for Doorsensor RU and NZ region / Added support for PIRv1 RU region.